Rishabh4195/Natural-Language-Processing-Project/README.md

 ### Model Building-
 In this step created different models by use of sklearn library.
-* List of Models
+* List of Models:-

   (1) Logistic regression

   (2) Random Forest

   (3) Naive Bayes

   (4) MultinomialNB

   (5) LinearSVC

 Also checked model accuracy by accuracy score, create confusion matrix and classification report of each models.

 ### Deployment
 In this step use of Pandas pipeline feature allows us to string together various user-defined Python functions in order to build a pipeline of data processing.
 In pipeline use Logistic Regression.

 I used LinearSVC for deplotment because it gives higher accuracy.

 Run the model and checked model accuracy with unknown data and gives very nice accuracy and my model worked good.

 After that creating PKL file for use in deployment.

-Final step of deployment did in PyCharm IDE by use of _streamlit_.
+Final step of deployment did in PyCharm IDE by use of _streamlit_ , and creating streamlit app with sentimental analysis.